-One of the most family-friendly beach towns along the coast is Seaside, which has an arcade, bumper cars, and a carousel for kids to enjoy.
+One of the most family-friendly beach towns along the coast is Seaside, which has tons of kid-friendly things to do, including an arcade, bumper cars, and a carousel for kids to enjoy.
 Take a walk down Seaside’s Broadway to check out shops, restaurants, and mini-golf courses along the way.
 When you’re in this area, look for Tillamook Rock Lighthouse, just 1.2 miles seaward of Tillamook Head south of Seaside.
 Although there is no public access to this lighthouse, you can catch good views from the Oregon Coast Trail near Seaside.

 Astoria (Hotel Prices & Photos)

 Located along the Columbia River at the Washington state border, Astoria is a busy port town with a history of logging, fishing, and shipping.
-You can visit the Columbia River Maritime Museum to learn more about the region’s history and Lewis and Clark’s Fort Clatsop, a re-creation of the explorers’ fort just south of town.
+It’s got plenty of top-rated attractions, where you can visit the Columbia River Maritime Museum to learn more about the region’s history and Lewis and Clark’s Fort Clatsop, a re-creation of the explorers’ fort just south of town.
 If you’re looking for a bite to eat at the end of your journey, consider stopping at the Astoria Brewing Company, the Wet Dog Café, or Bowpicker Fish & Chips.
 If you’re looking to camp in the area, Fort Stevens State Park takes reservations through the year.